HERO-KUN/PAGER_WEB_MEMORY/README.md

 ```

 notice that pager object must have its own width and height like % or px etc.
+pager items(pages) can have its child elements like div, span, etc. so fill the child div of pager as you want.
 ### javascript
 register pager and store returned object to control pager like below.
 ```